Cristo Rey Brooklyn High School

 Cristo Rey Brooklyn High School is a private, Roman Catholic high school in Brooklyn, New York.
 The school opened in August 2008 with an initial freshman class of 43 students, and operates within the Roman Catholic Diocese of Brooklyn.
 In 2013 it moved to more spacious quarters in the East Flatbush neighborhood of Brooklyn.

 History

 The school opened on the site of the former Our Lady of Lourdes Elementary School, which closed in June 2005.
 Lourdes Academy opened in August 2008 and graduated its first class in 2012.
 In July 2011, Lourdes Academy was renamed Cristo Rey Brooklyn High School.
 It is part of the Cristo Rey Network of high schools.
-Its goal is to give children from low-income families a better chance for a college education, and assistance is available if they cannot pay the $2000 annual tuition.
+Its goal is to give children from working class families a better chance for a college education, and assistance is available if they cannot pay the $2500 annual tuition.

 In 2013 Cristo Rey Brooklyn moved to the premises of the former Catherine McAuley High School in East Flatbush, Brooklyn.
-In also partnered with Boys Hope Girls Hope New York to provide boarding facilities for 50 girls in the former convent on the premises, from Sunday through Friday each week.